 Cheryl Corson undertook the LARE in her 50's while running her own design practice.
-After passing Sections 3 & 4 in 2013 (failing Section 4 once), Cheryl created these recorded and live webinars.
-Since then, she's helped hundreds successfully prepare for the exam.
+After passing Sections 3 & 4 in 2013 (failing Section 4 once), Cheryl created these LARE Prep webinars, helping hundreds successfully prepare for the exam.
 She provides targeted instruction and emotional support for candidates of all ages and career stages.
 Students are treated with respect by a colleague who understands the challenge of adding test preparation to the responsibilities of adult life.

-In addition to being a happily licensed landscape architect, Cheryl has been in private practice since 2003 (www.cherylcorson.com ).
+Cheryl has been in private practice since 2003.
 She is a Certified Playground Safety Inspector and Maryland Certified Minority Business Enterprise.
 Cheryl received her MLA from the Harvard GSD in 1994.
-She has taught at The George Washington University, the University of Maryland, and the U.S. Botanic Gardens, and served on design juries at RISD, UVA, and other schools.
-Cheryl is former ASLA Continuing Education Manager and Communications Manager/webmaster for the National Clearinghouse for Educational Facilities.
-She writes a monthly garden column for DC’s Hill Rag.
+She has taught at The George Washington University, the University of Maryland, and the U.S. Botanic Gardens.
+Cheryl is former ASLA Continuing Education Manager.
+In 2017 she wrote the Sustainable Landscape Maintenance Manual for the Chesapeake Bay Watershed, available online.